gcallah/BookReviews/fuller.md

 once these essays were collected together.

 Despite this flaw, this collection of essays is an excellent introduction to Oakeshott for the newcomer.
-Those more familiar with Oakeshott should still find a pact with insights into the thinker that will make reading the volume worthwhile.
+Those more familiar with Oakeshott should still find it packed with insights into the thinker that will make reading the volume worthwhile.